-The Model 1025 has several optional functions.
-This manual assumes all functions are present with the system.
+The Model 1030 has several optional functions.
+This manual assumes most functions are present with the system.
 Ignore those sections of the manual for options not present with your system.
 Refer to Appendix B for a list of major system components and accessories.
-Refer to Chapter 6 for instructions on setting up and testing Pulse Oximetry, Chapter 14 for Fiber Optic Temperature and Chapter 15 for Fiber Optic Pressure.
-Refer to Chapter 20 for instructions for the Water Bed Heater System.
+Refer to Chapters 10 through 14 for instructions on setting up and testing the following options: IBP, Pulse Oximetry, Fiber Optic Temperature, Fiber Optic Pressure, Capnograph and Ventilator.
+Refer to Chapter 20 and 21 for instructions for the Dual and Single Pump Fluid Heater Systems.
+The ERT Module can be powered using a rechargeable 6 V battery (Chapter 4) or using an isolated 6 VDC power supply (Chapter 19).
+Instructions in this chapter assume power is provided from a battery.

-- Locate the fiber optic cables (25SFOC-23 & 25DFOC-23) and fan air hose (FAH-20), which is the longer of two heater hoses.
+- Locate the two simplex fiber optic cables (25SFOC-23) and fan air hose (FAH-20), which is the longer of two heater hoses.
 If the MR scanner has a RF room, it will be necessary to install the fiber optic cables and air hose passing through wave guides.
-Follow the color code on the fiber optic cables connecting gray plugs to gray receptacles and blue plugs to blue receptacles. - 2.
-Connect the Control/Gating Module (720100) to the PC using the serial interface cable (CGIC-201).
+Follow the color code on the fiber optic cables connecting gray plugs to gray receptacles and blue plugs to blue receptacles.
+Note: the simplex fiber for the ERT Module will have a gray plug near the magnet while the fiber for the Heater Module will have a blue plug near the magnet. - 2.
+Connect the ERT Control/Gating Module (720200) to the PC using the USB to serial interface cable (USB-21).

-- 3. Power the Control/Gating Module with the external 12 VDC power supply (PS-2-12-CG). - Connect the Control/Gating Module to the ECG/Temperature Module (710100) using the simplex fiber optic cable.
-Connect to the port on the Control/Gating Module labeled "ECG/Temp" and to the ECG/T Module's "Gray Fiber" port.
-Note no connection is made to the blue fiber port. - 5.
-Connect the ECG/Temp Module Battery Pack (ETBP-108) to the ECG/Temperature Module using the ECG/Temp Module Battery Pack Cable (BPC-110).
+- 3. Power the ERT Control/Gating Module with the external 12 VDC power supply (PS-2-12-CG). - 4.
+Connect the ERT Control/Gating Module to the ERT Module (110100) using the simplex fiber optic cable.
+Connect to the port on the ERT Control/Gating Module labeled "ECG" and to the ERT Module's "Gray Fiber" port.
+Note no connection is made to the blue fiber port if it is present. - 5.
+Connect the ERT Module Battery Pack (ERTBP3-108-PCC) to the ERT Module using the ERT Module Battery Pack Cable (BPC-210).
 A red light should be visible in the fiber optic port labeled "gray fiber".
-The battery pack should be connected to the ECG/Temp battery charger when not in use.
-The ECG/Temp battery pack charger is either internal to the Respiration/IBP module (731100) or external and line powered.
-If your system does not have a charger internal to the Respiration/IBP Module, an External ECG/Temp Battery Pack Charger (740100) has been supplied.
-It is not necessary to deep discharge the battery or to disconnect it from the charger after it is fully charged. - 6.
-Connect the Control/Gating Module to either the Respiration/IBP Module or the Respiration Module (730100) using the duplex fiber optic cable.
-Connect the fibers to the fiber optic ports on the Control/Gating Module labeled "Resp/IBP".
-Note: the Respiration/IBP and Respiration Modules are system options and at most only one will have been included with the system.
-If your system has the Respiration Module, follow the instructions listed for the Respiration/IBP Module.
-These modules have identical features with the exception of the IBP function. - 7.
-Power the Respiration/IBP Module with the external 12 VDC power supply (PS-2-12), if line power is available near the magnet.
-If line power is not available near the magnet, the module can be operated on internal battery.
-In either case, the Respiration/IBP Module's internal battery and the ECG/Temp Module Battery Pack should be charged before their initial use.
-If the Respiration/IBP Module is operated on internal battery, the module should be removed from the magnet and connected to the external 12 VDC power supply for charging whenever the monitoring system is not in use.
+The battery pack should be connected to the ERT battery charger when not in use.
+The ERT battery pack charger is internal to the ERT Control/Gating Module.
+An optional ERT Battery Pack Wall Charger (BPCG-210) is also available.
+It is not necessary to deep discharge the battery or to disconnect it from the charger after it is fully charged.

+Caution: Do not operate the ERT Module and Battery Pack in gradient or RF fields.
+Refer to Chapter 4 for instructions on how to identify the position of gradient and RF coils within the magnet bore.